 They Always Collect Food

-Squirrels Collect food year-round, but they will be more active in their food gathering procedure in the autumn just prior to the winter.
+Squirrels Collect food year-round, but they will be more active in their food gathering process in the autumn just before to the winter.
 This is done as a step to have meals available in the winter once the food is not quite as easy to get.
-The squirrel will spoil the food and return to it after the winter hibernation period has ended.
+The squirrel will eat the food and return to storing after the winter hibernation period has ended.
 The food stored will generally last long enough to keep the squirrel until new food resources are found.

 Squirrels Warn Other Plants Of Danger

 The Squirrel’s eyesight gets usually better as they reach adulthood.
-Adult Mothers are one of the animals to have a perfect vision as adults.
+Adult Mothers are one of the only animals to have a perfect vision as adults.
 The Perfect vision however isn’t the case when they are born.
-A baby Squirrel is actually born blind which makes the mother’s attention all that A whole lot more important.
-Three months, but the young squirrels should be all set for the world at About 8 weeks.
+A baby Squirrel is actually born blind which makes the mother’s attention all that more important.
+Baby squirrels have full vision by three months and should be all set for the world at this time.